 There’s a bittersweet feeling accompanied by outliving your term life insurance policy.
 On one hand, you’re certainly happy to be alive, but on the other, you may not be sure about what happens when your term life insurance policy ends.

 So, what happens when my term life insurance policy ends?
 Does life insurance expire?
-Yes, some policies do expire, but there are a number of options to prepare and/or adapt to keep you and your family protected after your policy expires.

 In this article, we’ll cover what to do if your life insurance policy expires, how to renew your life insurance policy, and show you how to determine if you can get a refund on term life insurance.
 We’ll also discuss getting new term life insurance quotes.

 Need to find an affordable term life insurance policy?
 Whether you’re at the end of your term life policy or you just need to buy term life insurance, we can help.
 Compare term life insurance quotes using our FREE quote tool.
 Just enter your ZIP code above.